 Role of CMAs in Risk Based Internal Audit in Banks:

-The expertise of the Cost and Management Accountants in Risk Based Supervision Consulting Process includes:
+The expertise of the Cost & Management Accountants in Risk Based Supervision Consulting Process includes:

 • Design and development of appropriate organizational structure